andrew/ultimate-awesome/README.md

 - [awesome-certificates](https://github.com/PanXProject/awesome-certificates) - Curated list of 10,000+ hours and 100+ free certificates in IT, computer science and business.
 - [awesome-quarto](https://github.com/mcanouil/awesome-quarto) - A curated list of Quarto talks, tools, examples & articles!
 Contributions welcome!.
 - [awesome-vue-3](https://github.com/sonicoder86/awesome-vue-3) - A curated list of awesome things related to Vue 3.
-- [awesome-vue-3](https://github.com/vuesomedev/awesome-vue-3) - A curated list of awesome things related to Vue 3.
 - [Awesome-UNIX](https://github.com/sirredbeard/Awesome-UNIX) - All the UNIX and UNIX-Like: Linux, BSD, macOS, Illumos, 9front, and more.
 - [awesome-startup](https://github.com/KrishMunot/awesome-startup) - :sunglasses: All the required resources to build your own startup.
 - [awesome-AIOps](https://github.com/linjinjin123/awesome-AIOps) - AIOps学习资料汇总，欢迎一起补全这个仓库，欢迎star.